zachvalenta/jvns.ca/source/_posts/2013-04-07-open-data-exchange-2013.markdown

   the only talk to get spontaneous applause.
 It's definitely worth checking out his [blog on maps and public transit](http://cat-bus.com/).
 * [Alex Aylett](http://www.openalex.ca/) from [Eco Hack MTL](http://www.ecohackmtl.org/)
-  talked about urban sustainablity projects.
+  talked about urban sustainability projects.
 He's interested in how open data can apply to organizations like [Santropol Roulant](http://santropolroulant.org/site/) and [Alternatives](http://www.alternatives.ca/en).
 He said that his main goal with Eco Hack MTL was not to work on any specific project, but to